 When my toothbrush came a few weeks later, I was immediately impressed with the marketing and modern esthetic of the packing.
 It comes with a toothbrush holder designed to stick on a mirror; this holder also acts as a cover for travel.
 The holder and the design of the brush is a thin, sleek, and modern cylinder.
 I chose a gold handle, but there are many color options.

 I also love that a battery operates the brush.
-No More cords on my counter!
+No More cords overwhelming my my counter space!

-I was too excited to wait till bedtime to use it, so I just brushed mid-day; extra brushing never hurt anyone, right?
-Even though I teach how to brush teeth for a living, I thoroughly read Quips given instructions.
+I was too excited to wait till bedtime to use it, so I just brushed mid-day; extra dental hygiene never hurt anyone, right?
+Even though I teach how to brush teeth for a living and how to avoid missing teeth, I thoroughly read Quips given instructions.
 I was so confused about the picture guided instruction manual Quip offers on how they suggest using their brush.
 It was hard to tell if I was supposed to brush along with the brush’s vibrations or just place the brush on my teeth.
 I just went for what felt right.

 The only trouble with the refill brush head was trying to get the old brush head off.
 The picture instructions, again, we’re not clear, and I felt I was going to break the brush to get the old toothbrush head off.